 S.C. hospitals have realized the importance of promoting a positive health message by adopting and enforcing 100% tobacco-free policies for their buildings AND grounds to help ensure protection from secondhand smoke exposure.

-Click here for success story Up in Smoke: Tobacco-Free Policies Eliminate Smoking on Hospital Grounds (pdf)
+Read a success story Up in Smoke: Tobacco-Free Policies Eliminate Smoking on Hospital Grounds (pdf).

 In conjunction with several community partners, DHEC is working to amend the original Tobacco Free policy for this setting to include more comprehensive parameters similar to the Tobacco Free policy used in other settings.
 Currently, Tobacco Free policy for the Recreational setting does not prohibit the use of e-cigarettes or other alternative nicotine products.